10 Tips on taking a numerical reasoning test

 3. Non-verbal reasoning tests: These are based on your understanding and interpretation of shapes or patterns to test how you interpret visual, as opposed to written information.

-Preparing for a cognitive ability test in Perth, Sydney, Melbourne and Brisbane
+Preparing for a cognitive ability test

 Once you understand the type of cognitive test you might be asked to complete during the recruitment process, it’s fairly easy to find examples online.
 The more you practice these tests, the greater your confidence and the better your scores.
 If you aren’t sure which type of test you will be asked to complete, there’s no harm in asking the recruiters, but they should let you know well in advance anyway.